alan-turing-institute/REG-handbook/content/docs/working_at_the_turing/equipment.md

 - [ ] Double-check other directories within `~/`

 - [ ] Install Emacs additions as I learn that I need them ...

+## Additional Equipment

+There is a budget to purchase peripherals (monitor, mouse, keyboard, _etc._) as well as other equipment such as an office chair and desk.
+You can purchase the office chair and desk yourself and claim back up to £200 in total via Certify.
+The official process is to assess your home-working set up via a [workstation self-assessment form](https://mathison.turing.ac.uk/page/2810).
+However, you can try contacting the [facilities team](https://github.com/alan-turing-institute/research-engineering-group/wiki/The-REGistry#points-of-contact) directly.
+For peripherals, it's better to contact [IT](https://github.com/alan-turing-institute/research-engineering-group/wiki/The-REGistry#points-of-contact).
+See the [Turing's Homeworking Policy](https://mathison.turing.ac.uk/page/2218) for more information.

+If there are health and safety reasons why you would want equipment that differs from the standard Apple keyboard/mouse then contact [HR](https://github.com/alan-turing-institute/research-engineering-group/wiki/The-REGistry#points-of-contact) directly, there is a separate health and safety budget for such things.